 These stories offer hope of finding something that will do more than conventional medicines can.
 But the evidence for many of these treatment claims is unreliable.
 This leaves people unsure about what to try and where they can draw the line: how can we make sense of ‘cure’ stories?
 How can we tell the beneficial from the bogus, the likely from the doubtful?

-I’ve got nothing to lose by trying it reached a large public audience thanks to features in Take a Break magazine, The Daily Mail, The Guardian, and The Scotsman.
-Which?
-Brought the guide to the attention of consumers by blogging about the financial costs of ‘miracle cures’.
+The launch of I’ve got nothing to lose by trying it reached a large public audience thanks to features in Take a Break magazine, The Daily Mail, the Guardian, and The Scotsman.
+Which? brought the guide to the attention of consumers by blogging about the financial costs of ‘miracle cures.’
+An article in BMJ “Guide aims to help patients be wary of ‘miracle cures’” also helped us to reach a professional audience.

-This guide was requested across the world and so has been translated into Croatian, Italian and Latin American Spanish thanks to the Croatian Cochrane Centre, Agenzia Italiana del Farmaco, Juan Manuel Marquez-Romero and Wiley respectively.
+This guide has been translated into Croatian, Italian and Latin American Spanish thanks to the Croatian Cochrane Centre, Agenzia Italiana del Farmaco, Juan Manuel Marquez-Romero and Wiley respectively.